MSc Machine Learning

 Machine Learning at KTH

 In this programme, you will learn the mathematical and statistical foundations and methods for machine learning with the goal of modelling and discovering patterns from observations.
-You will also gain practical experience in how to match, apply and implement relevant machine learning techniques to solve real-world problems in a broad range of application domains.
+You will also gain practical experience in matching, applying and implementing relevant machine learning techniques to solve real-world problems in a broad range of application domains.
 Upon graduation from the programme, you will have gained the confidence and experience to propose tractable solutions to potentially non-standard learning problems which you can implement efficiently and robustly.
 Stockholm has a vibrant start-up community and large established companies integrating AI and Machine Learning into their technological development.
 This gives you the potential for relevant and exciting industrial work within the field during and after your studies.

-To provide an introduction to the field and a solid foundation the programme starts with compulsory courses in machine learning and artificial intelligence.
+The programme starts with mandatory courses in machine learning and artificial intelligence to provide an introduction to the field and a solid foundation..
 These courses are followed by an advanced course in machine learning and research methodology.
-From the second semester, you choose courses from within two areas: application domains exploiting machine learning and theoretical machine learning.
+From the second semester, you choose courses from two areas: application domains exploiting machine learning and theoretical machine learning.
 These areas correspond to the core competencies of a machine learning expert.

 The programme also has up to 30 ECTS credits of elective courses which you can choose from a wide range of courses to specialise further in your field of interest or extend your knowledge to new areas.